 Lynn is acutely aware of this.
 Her hosting company provides the necessary setup for her site to send all these automated emails.

 A WordPress developer called Yoast has a good article on how he handles his own transactional emails.

 Newsletters can easily drive more traffic to your site than Facebook or Twitter.
 Ever more so with community sites.

 But watch out, BuddyPress already sends plenty of notifications emails.
 Don’t flood your members’ inbox.
 You’ll want to stick to Lynn’s schedule: two newsletters per month.

-When curating over a large group of members separated by geography, or interest, it’s always good to write about your own members ideas or initiative.
+When curating over a large group of members separated by geography, or interest, it’s always good to write about your own member’s ideas or initiatives.
 I love Etsy’s newsletter for just that.

 Then again, you could join your local Clandestine Cake Club’s, or start a new one, and you’ll get a good idea of a proper newsletter execution as a bonus.